Queensland Museum Medal

 FAQs

-The Medal is open to all members of the community including staff, volunteers and board members (past and present) of Queensland Museum.
+The Medal is open to all members of the community including former staff, volunteers and board members of Queensland Museum.
 Nominees can be individuals, family groups or teams.
 The Medal cannot be awarded multiple times to the same individual.
-Nominees do not have to be Australian citizens, however, there is an expectation that their w benefits Queensland Museum, and by extension, Queenslanders.
+Nominees do not have to be Australian citizens, however, there is an expectation that their work benefits Queensland Museum, and by extension, Queenslanders.
 The Medal can be awarded posthumously.

 Yes.
 Due to the prestigious nature of the Medal the number of nominations received in any one year far exceeds the number awarded.
 Re-nominating individuals nominated, but unsuccessful, in previous years is encouraged.
 The Medal cannot be awarded multiple times to the same individual.